 And the damage is very real.
 Being in a toxic relationship can cause Complex Post Traumatic Stress Disorder and a host of other issues.

 The value in knowing you’re not the only one and that has been hurt in such a way and that the problem was never you is life-saving.

 However, beyond that, obsessing about Narcissists can become unhealthy.
 Some people spend decades trying to learn more and more.

 You need to move on with your life and obsess about your future.
 So here’s what you need to know.

 The Three Categories Of Toxicity

 There are three categories of people who create toxic relationships.
-Psychopaths, Sociopaths and Narcissists.
+Psychopaths/Sociopaths, Narcissists and Machiavellianists.

 Psychopaths and Sociopaths are not the serial killers films might make them out to be.
 Most of them could pass you every day and never murder anyone.

 Unfortunately, they are just incapable of empathy and caring about anyone else.
 It is thought that there may be some genetic cause that causes an area of the brain involved in empathy that just doesn’t work.